 Students will form groups to work on projects.
-Each group will consist of two, three, or four students.
+Each group will consist of two, three, or four students (but not one student).
 Topics for projects will be related to empirical issues in international economics, such as predictions of the gravity "model" for world trade flows, or to issues of current policy relevance, such as the modeling financial crises.
 Each group will make a 50 minute presentation of its research at the end of the course.